God gets you started

 17 So then faith cometh by hearing, and hearing by the word of God [Christ].
 (Romans 10:17)

 “Got My Mind Set on You”, written by the prolific songwriter Rudy Clark and recorded by James Ray in 1962, was given new life 25 years later when it was co-produced by Jeff Lynne and George Harrison on their 1987 “Cloud Nine” album.
 George Harrison kept the song both alive and in dormancy until the timing was right for it to bear multi-dimensional fruit to its hearers.
 The impartations of Jeff Lynne’s anointings breathed life into its composition.
 Two video versions of the song were made with version II excelling and revealing the depth of the song.
 It is now 32 years later.
 Notice in the video that George Harrison is alone in an environment that a teacher would provide.
-Fire is in the backdrop, which reflects the regenerating purification process and the foundation of God’s fire judgements.
+Fire is in the backdrop, which reflects the regenerating purification process.
 The anointed imagery of both the song and the video are abundant.
-For the song to “be right,” it took much time and different versions tested for the performing artist, the composition, and the video content.
+"To do it right," it took a space of time and testing different versions for just the right performing artist, composition, and video content.
 [It is worth discovering the significance of this song apart from George Harrison’s other hits, the records it broke with respect to the Beatles, and the timing of its release.]

 “Got My Mind Set on You” exemplifies the evangelistic joy, which is our strength (Nehemiah 8:10), while simultaneously admitting the rigorous currency that the teacher ministry must invest to achieve the desired goal.
-It is paradoxically amusing that a criticism of the song was in relation to its repetitive nature, which is what the teacher ministry must embark upon to work in the gift of faith to see something through.
+A criticism of the song was in relation to its repetitive nature, which also embodies what the teacher ministry must embark upon to work in the gift of faith to see something through.

 May God’s mind be set on you.
 May you have an extra measure of faith to follow through in what He has called you to do.
 May you go joyfully forward in your work as you “do it right.”